 At our music school, we specialise in helping children discover the joy of music.

-Convenient Location – We’re steps from King Albert Park MRT, perfect for Bukit Timah families.
+Convenient location — we are steps from King Albert Park MRT, perfect for Bukit Timah families.